Object whose values are action creator functions.

 A higher-order function that returns a function that may be used to check whether an action was created by an async thunk action creator, and that the action is fulfilled.

-The default isImmutable
+The default isImmutable function.

 A higher-order function that returns a function that may be used to check whether an action was created by an async thunk action creator, and that the action is pending.